 Saints will play 2020 home-opener without fans in attendance

-NEW ORLEANS - The Saints announced Wednesday the first game of the regular season will be played at the Superdome with no fans present.
+NEW ORLEANS - The Saints announced Wednesday the first game of the regular season will take place at the Superdome with no fans present.

 The team says the Sept.
-13 meeting with Tom Brady's Buccaneers will have happen without fans due to the "state of Covid-19 infections throughout the region."
+13 meeting with Tom Brady's Buccaneers will have to happen without fans due to the "state of Covid-19 infections throughout the region."

 Saints announce team’s home opener to be played without fans: https://t.co/3BEPsnE6q4 pic.twitter.com/i1irGmwZSD— New Orleans Saints (@Saints) August 12, 2020